gitcompanion/gitcompanion.github.io/_posts/2015-3-11-Hooks-Pages.md

 title: Hooks and usages
 ---

-Git also provides us hooks.
+Git also provides us with hooks.
 These are command that can be run when taking certain actions.
 The commands are bash scripts which run every time the corresponding action is taken and reside under `.git/hooks`

 ```bash
 $ ls .git/hooks